Amsterdam Quarterly Frequently Asked Questions

-A. As of March 2021, Amsterdam Quarterly has published thirty online issues and ten, print-on-demand, compilation yearbook anthologies.
+A. As of March 2023, Amsterdam Quarterly has published thirty-six online issues and twelve, print-on-demand, compilation yearbook anthologies.

 Q. Which genres has Amsterdam Quarterly published?

 Q. What types of work might a typical issue of Amsterdam Quarterly include?

 A. A typical issue of Amsterdam Quarterly usually includes fiction, memoir, photography, poetry and book and/or art reviews.
 Other genres represented might include art, article, drama, essay, interview, and photoessay.

 Q. Which notable writers has Amsterdam Quarterly published?

-A. Amsterdam Quarterly has published former American Academy of Poets Chancellor and multi-award winning writer, editor, and educator Naomi Shihab Nye, NPR personality and Louisiana State University MacCurdy Distinguished Professor of English emeritus, Adrei Codrescu, NPR and BBC personality and humorist David Sedaris, 2009 T. S. Eliot Poetry Prize winner Philip Gross, 2000 National Book Award finalist poet and writer Kim Addonizio, physician, bioethicist, and 2012 Dundee International Book Award winner Jacob M. Appel, the Sow’s Ear Poetry Journal 2017 Poetry Prize winner AKaiser, and 2007-08 Dorothy Sargent Rosenberg Memorial Poetry Prize winner Srinjay Chakravarti.
+A. Amsterdam Quarterly has published former American Academy of Poets Chancellor and multi-award winning writer, editor, and educator Naomi Shihab Nye, NPR personality and Louisiana State University MacCurdy Distinguished Professor of English emeritus, Adrei Codrescu, NPR and BBC personality and humorist David Sedaris, 2009 T. S. Eliot Poetry Prize winner Philip Gross, 2000 National Book Award finalist poet and writer Kim Addonizio, physician, bioethicist, and 2012 Dundee International Book Award winner Jacob M. Appel, the Sow’s Ear Poetry Journal 2017 Poetry Prize winner Akaiser, and 2007-08 Dorothy Sargent Rosenberg Memorial Poetry Prize winner Srinjay Chakravarti.
 Award-winning Amsterdam writers have included novelist Philibert Schogt and poet Kate Foley.